Cleveland Clinic logo

 How does a barium swallow test work?

 Your technician may use a solution that contains barium and baking soda crystals (“effervescent granules”).
-The crystals produce gas.
-The gas helps inflate your esophagus.
-This helps your radiologist better see strictures, narrowings, hernias and the lining of the esophagus.
+The crystals produce gas, which helps inflate your esophagus.
+This makes it easier to see its lining.
+It also helps your radiologist better see narrowing, strictures and hernias.

 Advertisement

 The test exposes you to a small, safe amount of radiation.
 But radiation exposure from X-rays can build up.
 It’s important that your provider knows about any recent X-rays.
-That way, they can schedule your barium swallow test accordingly.
+That way, they can schedule the barium swallow at the right time.
 Be sure to let them know if there’s a chance you may be pregnant.

-• Stop eating or drinking for a certain amount of time before your test
+• Stop eating or drinking for a certain amount of time before the test

 • Avoid activities like chewing gum or sucking on hard candy that can coat your throat

 1. You’ll stand during the first part of the test.
-Your provider will explain where you should stand and hand you the barium solution.
+Your provider will explain where you should stand.
+Then, they’ll hand you the barium solution.

 2. You’ll start to sip and swallow the solution.
-It contains sweeteners and flavoring but may still taste a bit chalky.
+It contains sweeteners and flavoring.
+But it may still taste a bit chalky.

 3. Your provider will tell you when to take a sip and when to swallow.

-4. Video images of your esophageal muscles moving as you swallow appear on the provider’s computer screen.
+4. Video images will show your esophageal muscles moving as you swallow.
+These will appear on the provider’s computer screen.

 5. They’ll ask you to turn in different directions.

 6. Next, you’ll lie on the tilting table.
 Your provider may ask you to change positions on the table.
-You may lie on your back, your side or your stomach.
+You may lie on your back, side or stomach.

 7. They can move you into an upright position so you can continue drinking the barium solution.